Alfresco/docs-alfresco/enterprise-viewer/3.5/config/files.md

 Default value: `true`

-### allowExternalReviewers

-When set to `true` annotations from third party applications for both users that do not have an account in Alfresco and users that have corresponding accounts in Alfresco should be accepted.
-When set to `false`, only annotations from users with a corresponding Alfresco account will be accepted.

-In order to have `allowExternalReviewers` set to `true`, a special license setting must be set in your AEV license by the Hyland License Team with the property `hasExternalOAUsers: true`.

-Default value: `false`

-### AllowMultipleOfflineReviewers

-When set to `false` offline annotations will be owned by the user that checked the annotations in.
-No matter which user is set on the offline annotation, the annotation will always be displayed as being added by the user who checked in the document.

-Default value: `true`

 ### excludeEmbeddedAnnotations

-Set to `true` if annotations embedded in the PDF should not be fetched, or `false` to allow annotations to be imported from third party systems like Adobe.
+Set to `true` if annotations embedded in the PDF should not be fetched, or `false` otherwise.
 Any users that do not have a corresponding Alfresco account will not have their annotations displayed in AEV.

 Default value: `true`

 ### serverAnnotationsEditable

 Set to `true` if server annotations can be edited.
-Setting this to `false` prevents users from editing their annotations after their session ends.
+Setting this to false prevents users from editing their annotations after their session ends.

 Default value: `true`